Mohammad-Spandan/Agriculture/README.md

 # 🌾 Agriculture

-A comprehensive agricultural data repository providing insights into farming, soil types, crop production, and environmental factors for sustainable agriculture development.
+ A full database about agriculture.

-## 📊 What's Inside
+ What's Inside

 This project contains extensive datasets and resources covering: